Latin American Space Challenge

 The framework of rules and requirements is based on the successful benchmarking of the Spaceport America Cup (SAC), which has been held annually in the United States since 2005.

-LASC is divided into two main challenges, the Rocket Challenge and the Satellite Challenge, and into categories according to the target apogee of the experimental rocket or the shape/form-factor of the satellite.
+LASC is divided into three main challenges, the Rocket Challenge, the Satellite Challenge and the brand-new Lander Challenge, and into categories according to the target apogee of the experimental rocket or the shape/form-factor of the satellite.

 1st LASC Patch